TheoEsberg/Labb-7-XUnit-och-Acceptanstestning/README.md

 # Labb-7-XUnit-och-Acceptanstestning

+## Common mistakes
+Remember if you want to write an decimal as an input a decimal is divided by a "," and not by a "." :)

 ## Acceptance Testing for Addition
 1. First of all you need to open the application
 2. You will now be presented with a small starting menu